vishalkk96/LLM_Doc_Retrieval/README.md

 ![](Risks_Words_Count.png)

-Drilling down further, the distribution of all the topics (nouns) in the risk factors
+Utilizing LDA and drilling down further, the distribution of all the latent topics in the risk factors

 ![](Risks_Topics_Count.png)